DaniqueJ-R/Milestone-Proj-2/README.md

 Each page of this website has been tested with [Wave (Web Accessibility Evaluation Tool)](https://wave.webaim.org/) with the following errors and recommendations that were fixed:

-* **2 Contrast Errors** Adequate text contrast is necessary for all users, especially users with low vision regarding the left and right controls in the testimonies area.
+* **1 Contrast Errors** Adequate text contrast is necessary for all users, especially users with low vision regarding the left and right controls in the testimonies area.

-* **HTML5 video or audio** video defines videos such as movie clips or other video streams.
-Video content with audio must have synchronised captions and a transcript.
-Once a transcript is received, it will be updated.
+* **Empty link for socials** a link contains no text, the function or purpose of the link will not be presented to the user.
+This can introduce confusion for keyboard and screen reader users.

-* **Skipped heading level** The class titles' heading level is skipped on the classes page.
-This was fixed by changing them to H£ tags instead of h5, and the above were already H2 tags.
+* **Skipped heading level** The heading level is skipped between the two sections.
+This was fixed by changing them to h3 tags instead of h5, and the above were already H2 tags.

+* **Missing form label** The heading level is skipped between the two sections.
+This was fixed by changing them to h3 tags instead of h5, and the above were already H2 tags.

 ## Deployment